 - Do Internet searches: You can view employment law firm websites to identify possible matches for you.
 Legal ratings services like Avvo, Martindale-Hubble, and Super Lawyers may help point you in the direction you wish to go.

 No matter which path you take to find an employment lawyer, always make an appointment to interview the attorney.
-Many employment law firms, including the Employment and Consumer Law Group, offer free consultations.
+Many employment law firms, including the Employment and Commerce Law Group, offer free consultations.